rioooranteai/nlp-project/README.md

 # 🚀 NLP Projects Repository

-Repository ini berisi kumpulan proyek berbasis **Natural Language Processing (NLP)** yang mencakup berbagai pendekatan modern dalam pemrosesan dan pemodelan bahasa alami.
-Seluruh proyek dirancang untuk mengeksplorasi, mengimplementasikan, dan mengevaluasi teknik NLP dari tahap dasar hingga tingkat lanjut.
+This repository contains a collection of **Natural Language Processing (NLP)** projects covering various modern approaches in natural language processing and modeling.
+All projects are designed to explore, implement, and evaluate NLP techniques from basic to advanced levels.

-## 🎯 Fokus Utama
+## 🎯 Main Focus
-Setiap proyek dalam repository ini berkaitan dengan satu atau lebih aspek berikut:
+Each project in this repository relates to one or more of the following aspects:

 - 🔹 **Text Preprocessing & Cleaning**
-  Tokenization, normalization, stopword removal, stemming/lemmatization, dan text transformation.
+  Tokenization, normalization, stopword removal, stemming/lemmatization, and text transformation.

 - 🔹 **Text Representation**
-  TF-IDF, Word Embeddings (Word2Vec, GloVe), serta contextual embeddings (BERT, Sentence Transformers, dll).
+  TF-IDF, Word Embeddings (Word2Vec, GloVe), and contextual embeddings (BERT, Sentence Transformers, etc.).

 - 🔹 **Deep Learning for NLP**
-  Pemanfaatan arsitektur Transformer, LLM, dan fine-tuning model pre-trained untuk berbagai tugas NLP.
+  Utilizing Transformer architectures, LLMs, and fine-tuning pre-trained models for various NLP tasks.

 - 🔹 **NLP Tasks & Applications**
-  Termasuk (namun tidak terbatas pada):
+  Including (but not limited to):
   - Text Classification
   - Sentiment Analysis
   - Named Entity Recognition (NER)